amrtdc1/personal-dev-plan/README.md

   - appId: "..."
 - };

-Firestore rules should restric reads/writes to authenticated users.
+Firestore rules should restrict reads/writes to authenticated users.

 ---